-Unlicensed assistive personnel (UAP) are school staff lacking a healthcare license (e.g. health aides; office staff).75 While optimal for a RN to administer medications in schools, UAP are often utilized to administer medications with SN oversight.
-The SN conducts and documents initial and ongoing medication administration training and evaluation of UAP.^{70,71,73,75,76} SN delegation of medication administration to UAP can only be done if allowable by district policy; state nurse practice acts; and state laws, standards and regulations.^{42,75} Acuity and stability of a student's health condition, task complexity, SN case load, UAP documented training and competencies, SN ability to provide UAP supervision, and student's health outcomes should be evaluated prior to such delegation.77
+Unlicensed assistive personnel (UAP) are school staff lacking a health care license (eg, health aides and office staff).
+Although it is optimal for an RN to administer medications in schools, UAP are often used to administer medications with SN oversight.
+The SN conducts and documents initial and ongoing medication administration training and evaluation of UAP.
+Although it is administration training and evaluation of UAP can be done only if allowable by district policy; state nurse practice acts; and state laws, standards, and regulations.
+Acuity and stability of a student's health condition, task complexity, SN case load, UAP-documented training and competencies, SN ability to provide UAP supervision, and student's health outcomes should be evaluated before such delegation.